Green Bay, Wisconsin

 Green Bay is a city in Brown County, Wisconsin, United States, and its county seat.
 It is located along the Green Bay inlet at the mouth of the Fox River on Lake Michigan.
 With a population of 107,395 at the 2020 census, it is the third-most populous city in Wisconsin and third-most populous city on Lake Michigan.
 The Green Bay metropolitan area has an estimated 335,000 residents.

-Green Bay was settled in 1634 by Jean Nicolet as a fur trading post in New France.
-Its development was shaped by its location at the mouth of the Fox River and it emerged as a center for the lumber, shipping, and paper industries in the 19th and 20th centuries.
-In the contemporary period, Green Bay's economy encompasses manufacturing, healthcare, and service sectors.
-The city is widely recognized for its association with the Green Bay Packers of the National Football League, a publicly owned franchise whose presence contributes significantly to the local economy and culture.
+The Green Bay area was inhabited by various indigenous tribes, including the Menominee and Ho-Chunk.
+It was settled in 1634 by Jean Nicolet as a fur trading post in New France.
+The first permanent European inhabitants arrived during British control in the mid-18th century.
+Its development was shaped by its location at the mouth of the Fox River, and the city emerged as a center for the lumber and paper industries in the 19th and 20th centuries.
+Green Bay is also known for the Green Bay Packers of the National Football League.